 § 180.935 Disqualified.

-Disqualified means that a person is prohibited from participating in specified Federal procurement or nonprocurement transactions as required under a statute, Executive order (other than Executive Orders 12549 and 12689) or other authority.
+Disqualified means that a person is prohibited from participating in specified Federal procurement or nonprocurement transactions as required under a statute, Executive order (other than Executive Orders 12549 and 12689), or other authority.
 Examples of disqualifications include persons prohibited under—

 (a) The Davis-Bacon Act (40 U.S.C.
-276(a));
+3142);

 (b) The equal employment opportunity acts and Executive orders; or

 (c) The Clean Air Act (42 U.S.C.
 7606), Clean Water Act (33 U.S.C.
-1368) and Executive Order 11738 (3 CFR, 1973 Comp., p.
-799).
+1368), and Executive Order 11738 (38 FR 25161).

 § 180.940 Excluded or exclusion.

-Excluded or exclusion means—
+Excluded or exclusion means:

 (a) That a person or commodity is prohibited from being a participant in covered transactions, whether the person has been suspended; debarred; proposed for debarment under 48 CFR part 9, subpart 9.4; voluntarily excluded; or